Zizaco/confide/README.md

     }

 Feel free to add more fields to your table and to the validation array.
-Then you should build you own signup form with the aditional fields.
+Then you should build your own sign-up form with the additional fields.

 #### Passing additional information to the make methods